The Autoroutes in France

 Autoroute are the same as a freeway or motorway.
 In France, many of the main Autoroute have toll fees to pay ("Péage").
 The autoroute use a numbering system with the letter A at the beginning such as the famous A6 ("l'autoroute du soleil").

-The different autoroutes are owned by various companies, so you will generally pay more than one toll to get across France.
+The different Autoroutes are owned by various companies, so you will generally pay more than one toll to get across France.
 The price depends on your vehicle and the distance driven.
 You can pay the fee with cash, credit card or rent a wireless box.
 Traffic can be very dense at certain times of the year, so prepare your dates and avoid travelling on the same days as the French holiday calendar.
+Not all Autoroutes have tolls.

 There is also a very helpful radio station which broadcasts information 24/7 on FM 107.7 on all motorways in France, providing up to date details of traffic conditions, alerts and deviations.